SnakeMonroe/snake-drugs/README.md

 - 🔬 Ingredient-based drug crafting
 - 🧪 Configurable processing zones with `ox_target`
+- 💊 Drug usage with effects - find out what these will do to your body
 - 💸 Drug selling system with cooldowns and NPC interaction
 - 🚨 Law enforcement alerts with blips and notifications
 - ⚙️ Tool degradation and durability system